 Applying end-to-end UX expertise to turn Camping World’s conceptual sales app into a real, usable product.

 For Sales Associates, nothing was worse than using Salesforce to manage their work.
 It was slow, clunky and duplicative.
 In a word, the Sales Associates I worked with felt it was the bane of their existence which was being forced upon them.
-The examples below discuss the specific issues experienced by these folks who wanted nothing more than a simple, unified experience.
+They described it as slow, duplicative, and difficult to navigate, especially when they needed information fast.

 In research, I learned that Salesforce was not optimized for Sales Associates.
 They were clear that digging for and adding Customer information was a timesuck and they often were unclear how to follow up.